omni-us/jsonargparse/CONTRIBUTING.rst

 pre-commit
 ----------

-Please also install the `pre-commit <https://pre-commit.com/>`__ git hook scripts so that unit tests and code checks are automatically run locally.
-This is done as follows:
+Please also install the `pre-commit <https://pre-commit.com/>`__ git hooks so that unit tests and code checks are automatically run locally.
+This is done as
+follows:

 .. code-block:: bash